google-research/pynsy/README.md

 ## Writing a custom dynamic analysis

-One can write a custom dynamic analysis for Python instructions of interest by creating a Pynxy analysis class of the form [analyses/shape_logger.py](analyses/shape_logger.py).
+One can write a custom dynamic analysis for Python instructions of interest by creating a Pynsy analysis class of the form [analyses/shape_logger.py](analyses/shape_logger.py).

 An analysis should override the following functions: